ILOLOS99/california-fog-maps-ml/R/feature_importance/README.md

 All analyses use held-out test stations from 2019–2024.

-The Random Forest model required by `01_random_forest_shap.R` is archived on Zenodo:
+The Random Forest model required by `random_forest_shap.R` is archived on Zenodo:

 **DOI:** https://doi.org/10.5281/zenodo.22016730